ColinWttt/bevy_gameplay_effects/README.md

 Bevy timers are rather large, so I wrote a custom SmallTimer type.
 But it impl From\<f32\> so you can just do 10.0.into()

 ## EffectCalculation
-Stat effects have several different calculation modes which alter the stats in different ways
+Gameplay effects have several different calculation modes which alter the stats in different ways
 - Additive (10 means add 10 to the current stat value)
 - Multiplicative (1.1 means add 10% to the current stat value)
 - LowerBound (prevent the stat from going below a minimum value)